 This story dates back to Christchurch in 1894.
 Many people in one evening (March 9, 1894) sighted a peculiar figure in white jumping towards them, particularly creeping out local young children.
 The figure was sighted again three days later, where they were said to even strike people over the head and look at them with fiery eyes.
 This lead to hysteria in the city, with people afraid to go for walks!
 Officers attempted to find the ghost, but after a month, it seemingly vanished.
 Eventually it was reported the “ghost” was, in fact, a patient from a psychiatric hospital, with fiery eyes from phosphorus rings making him look ghost like.
 While there is not any recorded paranormal activity here, it is part of the city’s history as it was gripped in tense hysteria at the thought of a ghost walking their streets!

 This one is a little drive out of Christchurch, but it’s just as spooky.
 As tales go, a friendly man is said to help people by Otira Tunnel, when in fact, he is simply a ghost.
 Hmm, strange one.
 He is thought to be a man from Scotland who was killed during the building of the tunnel.

 5. Christchurch Gondola

-The Christchurch Gondola has sat on Mount Cavendish for nearly 30 years, and is always a top place for a trip.
-But, is it haunted?
-Staff working at the Gondola have reported feeling hands on their shoulders when nobody is there, seeing dashes out the corner of their eyes, and feeling cold air pass over them, all towards the end of the day.
+Another one of the most haunted places in Christchurch.
+The Gondola on Mount Cavendish is always an excellent idea.
+However, staff working at the Gondola reported feeling hands on their shoulders when nobody is there, seeing dashes out the corner of their eyes, and feeling cold air pass over them, all towards the end of the day.
 The site has been blessed by a local kaumātua three times due to the activity, and the last time (2013) it seemed to have done the trick!
-For now, anyway.
-Third time lucky and all that, but let’s not jinx it, eh?
-Still, you won’t find us there alone anytime soon.